-Women in Texas Politics Started Their Own ‘Sh*tty Men’ List a Year Ago
+Women Expose The Secret Sexual Predators Inside Texas Politics

 On another occasion, Rebecca was wrapping up work in a conference room at the Texas Democratic Convention, and he allegedly yelled at her “so loudly and with such force” that she had her first-ever panic attack.

-“I sat there and thought, ‘Ok, I guess this is just what campaigns are like.”
+“I sat there and thought, ‘OK, I guess this is just what campaigns are like.”

 Then, she began having conversations with other young women in Texas politics.